 1-3 Years Old: 12 - 14 hours per day

-As your child moves past the first year toward 18-21 months of age he will likely lose his morning and early evening nap and nap only once a day.
+As your child moves past the first year toward 18-21 months of age they will likely lose their morning and early evening nap and nap only once a day.
 While toddlers need up to 14 hours a day of sleep, they typically get only about 10.

 Most children from about 21 to 36 months of age still need one nap a day, which may range from one to three and a half hours long.
 They typically go to bed between 7 p.m. and 9 p.m. and wake up between 6 a.m. and 8 a.m.